suit-wg/suit-report/draft-ietf-suit-report.md

 In addition to these core security requirements, operational considerations must be taken into account.
-When a SUIT\_Report is included within another protocol message (e.g., inside an encrypted EAT token), care must be taken to avoid inadvertently leaking information and to uphold the principle of least privilege.
-For example, in many EAT-based attestation flows, the Verifier may not require the full SUIT\_Report.
+When a SUIT\_Report is included within another protocol message (e.g., inside an encrypted EAT), care must be taken to avoid inadvertently leaking information and to uphold the principle of least privilege.
+For example, in many EAT-based remote attestation flows, the Verifier may not require the full SUIT\_Report.
 Similarly, the Relying Party might not need access to it either.